Tel: +44 7791 849 297

 EEx nL

-Sealed or encapsulated device
+Sealed device

 EEx nC